 These are a few of my favorite things!

-Snow Sports: 5 Ways to Enjoy Winter
+Snow Sports: 6 Ways to Stay Active in Winter

 First Day Hike: 10 NYS Parks to Visit Jan.
 1